Book Editing + Line Editing

 The line edit we offer is not a replacement for a professional proofread.
 The line edit will remove a significant number of errors, but it is not exhaustive.
 It is, instead, a tool that can be used to help prepare your book for the next stage.

-In addition, our developmental editing will stimulate some level of rewriting.
+In addition, our book editing will stimulate some level of rewriting.
 Experience tells us that whenever we add in new material, there will be some level of errors also introduced (human nature and all that).